 The Inventor makes the following representations and warranties, in the understanding that the University is relying upon them:

-7.1 In the case of a sole Inventor, she or he hereby warrants and declares that she or he possesses all right, title and interest in the invention and that to the best of her or his knowledge the invention does not infringe the right, title or interest of any third party; and that further, she or he is able to assign, transfer or in any other manner deal with the invention, free from any lien, claim, pledge, charge, mortgage, hypothec, debt or any other security interest of any kind.
+7.1 In the case of a sole Inventor, she or he hereby warrants and declares that she or he possesses all right, title and interest in the Project Intellectual Property and that to the best of her or his knowledge the Project Intellectual Property does not infringe the right, title or interest of any third party; and that further, she or he is able to assign, transfer or in any other manner deal with the Project Intellectual Property , free from any lien, claim, pledge, charge, mortgage, hypothec, debt or any other security interest of any kind.

-7.2 In the case of Co-Inventors, each of the Co-Inventors, hereby warrants and declares that she or he possesses all right, title and interest in the invention in the proportions set out in Section 3 of DOI 20XX-XX and that to the best of her or his knowledge the invention does not infringe the right, title or interest of any third party; and that further, she or he is able to assign, transfer or in any other manner deal with the invention, free from any lien, claim, pledge, charge, mortgage, hypothec, debt or any other security interest of any kind.
+7.2 In the case of Co-Inventors, each of the Co-Inventors, hereby warrants and declares that she or he possesses all right, title and interest in the Project Intellectual Property in the proportions set out in Section 3 of DOI 20XX-XX and that to the best of her or his knowledge the Project Intellectual Property does not infringe the right, title or interest of any third party; and that further, she or he is able to assign, transfer or in any other manner deal with the Project Intellectual Property, free from any lien, claim, pledge, charge, mortgage, hypothec, debt or any other security interest of any kind.

 7.3 Where any background intellectual property has or will be used in connection with the Project Intellectual Property, that the Inventor hereby warrants and declares that she or he is entitled to use the background intellectual property.